-"Who's Singin’ Over There?" is a 1980 Yugoslav black comedy.
-Set on April 5th, 1941, the day before the Nazi invasion of Yugoslavia, the film follows a group of quirky passengers on a rundown bus traveling to Belgrade.
-Through satirical humor and tragic undertones, the film explores themes of social divisions and impending doom.
-It is considered one of the greatest Yugoslav films ever made.
+"Who's Singin’ Over There?" is a Yugoslav black comedy.
+Set on April 5th, 1941, the day before the Nazi invasion of Yugoslavia, it follows a group of quirky passengers on a bus traveling to Belgrade.
+Through humor and undertones, it explores social divisions and impending doom.
+It's one of the greatest Yugoslav films ever made.

 Sign in to leave a comment.